 While these are all great pillow options for someone on a budget, remember that a pillow should be considered an investment in your health.
-Since you spend nearly 1/3rd of your life sleeping, don’t be afraid to find something that will give your body the correct support it needs so you wake up refreshed and without soreness every morning.
+Since you spend nearly one-third of your life sleeping, don’t be afraid to find something that will give your body the support it needs to wake up refreshed and without soreness every morning.

 Still looking for a pillow?
-Check out my best pillows page for a great overview.
+Check out our best pillows page for a comprehensive overview.